Slamy/Wiki_MiSTer/How-to-start-with-MiSTer.md

 ## 4. Cooling FPGA

-The hybrid ARM+FPGA chip has been found to get hot when "working", even idling in the core menu, therefore some passive cooling is recommended.
+The hybrid ARM+FPGA chip has been found to get hot even when idling in the core menu, therefore some passive cooling is recommended.
 The main heat producer in the chip is the integrated dual-core ARM processor producing a constant heat regardless the FPGA core in use.

 The Cyclone V FPGA chip on the DE10-Nano board is industrial grade and supports up to 100°C, but for guaranteed long term usage without degrading its characteristics,  it's highly advisable to add at least a heatsink.